tracytratran/hyf-assignments/courses/backend/databases/README.md

 # Backend - Databases Week 1 & 2 materials

 This folder contains the materials to follow along with the mentor during the Databases sessions.

-It includes an example ExpressJS API and a populated SQLite database with tasks, users, and statuses.
+It includes an example ExpressJS API and sample data with tasks, users, and statuses.

-`tasks.sqlite3` contains the SQL statements from `tasks.sql` from week1.
-In case you want to recreate it, run `sqlite3 tasks.sqlite3 < tasks.sql`
+`tasks-sample-data.sql3` contains the the sample data used in Week 1.

 To run the API: